9 Robinson Street,

 The new facility has features to support residents’ interaction with the community.
 It will offer outdoor spaces to promote physical and mental wellbeing.

-Early works are expected to begin in late 2022.
+Early works began in November 2022.
 The new facility is due for completion in 2025.

 The project is part of the Rural and Regional Public Sector Residential Aged Care Services Revitalisation Strategy.
 The strategy aims to progressively replace dated public sector facilities with purpose-built facilities.
 These facilities will better meet community expectations and enable contemporary models of aged care.